thedrdu/Projects/Wordle/README.md

 Available in C# and Python(outdated).

 ## Instructions
-Input your initial guess and then the tile result(format: guess + tiles, where tiles is a 5 digit number with 0=gray, 1=yellow, 2=green) <br />
+Input your initial guess and then the tile result(format: "guess" + "tiles", where tiles is a 5 digit number with 0=gray, 1=yellow, 2=green) <br />
 ex: "tears 12210"

 The algorithm will give you the next best word to guess.